tarikguney/book-reviews/content/posts/five-dysfunctions-of-a-team.md

 ---
-title: "Decisive by Dan Heath and Chip Heath"
+title: "The 5 Dysfunctions of a Team by Patrick Lencioni"
 date: 2022-05-20
 # weight: 1
 # aliases: ["/first"]